2008 Constitution of Myanmar: Chapter (12) Amendment of the Constitution

 The process for amending the Constitution is detailed in Sections 433, 434, and 435.
-A bill to amend the Constitution must be submitted to the Union Parliament (Pyidaungsu Hluttaw) and must be accepted for deliberation if presented by at least 20 percent of the total Hluttaw representatives.
+A bill to amend the Constitution must be submitted to the Pyidaungsu Hluttaw and must be accepted for deliberation if presented by at least 20 percent of the total Hluttaw representatives.

-Amending Key Provisions (Section 436(a)): Provisions in key sections of Chapters 1, 2, 3, 4, 5, 6, 11, and 12 (including those on State sovereignty, secession, President's qualifications, role of the Tatmadaw, and emergency provisions) can only be amended if:
+Amending Key Provisions (Section 436(a)): Provisions in key sections of Chapters 1, 2, 3, 4, 5, 6, 11, and 12 (including those on State sovereignty, secession, President's qualifications, role of the Defence Services, and emergency provisions) can only be amended if: